Arrested for Dumpster Diving for Food? I’ve Got You Covered.

 I’m not down with throwing away all this perfectly good food.

 I’m not down with hungry children and elders.

 I’m not down with the environmental havoc created by dumping billions of pounds of food.

 I’m not down with all the animals that are raised and killed just to end up in a dumpster.

 If we all took action today, we could be well on our way to a solution tomorrow.
 The fact is that the solutions are all here already but many of us just have no clue about the issue.
 Awareness to the issue has been increasing drastically over the last few years but it still needs a big time push.

 Dumpster diving is not the answer to The Global Food Waste Scandal but it really brings it to the attention of others and gets people thinking.
-I’ve dived into over 1,000 dumpsters in 25 states across America and seen The Food Waste Fiasco first hand.
-I’ve found that I can collect $1,000’s of dollars worth of perfectly good food in a matter of hours in nearly every city across America that I’ve been dumpster diving in.
+I’ve dived into over 1,000 dumpsters in 25 states across the United States and seen The Food Waste Fiasco first hand.
+I’ve found that I can collect $1,000’s of dollars worth of perfectly good food in a matter of hours in nearly every city across the United States that I’ve been dumpster diving in.

 This for example is how much food my friends and I found in Madison, Wisconsin dumpsters:

 And here’s one Panera Bread dumpster.
 This is just one days worth of waste at this Panera: